 Students may request a change of status from non-degree to degree status or from visiting to degree status by submitting a complete application thought the Office of Enrollment Management/Graduate Admissions.

 All admissions requirements in place at the time of the change-of-status request must be met.

-Credits taken while under the non-

-degree or the visiting status may apply towards the degree program given the approval of the graduate program director.
+Courses taken while under the nondegree or the visiting status may apply towards the degree program given the approval of the graduate program director/coordinator.
+Grades earned in courses that are accepted will count in the cumulative GPA (CGPA).
 The university rules and regulations governing transfer courses and credits will apply.

-The graduation requirements will be determined by the catalog that is effective when the student joins a major or the catalog effective the semester of the student's graduation.
+The graduation requirements will be determined by the catalog that is effective when the student joins a degree program or the catalog effective the semester of the student's graduation.